 The host family is expected to provide 3 nourishing meals per day and snacks.
-During the first few days after arrival, it is advised to take the student grocery shopping and encourage them to pick out things they like to eat.
+During the first few days after arrival, or when permitted after the quarantine period has ended (if applicable), it is advised to take the student grocery shopping and encourage them to pick out things they like to eat.
 This will open up a conversation about food and ensure that the student feels comfortable with the food served at the house.
 While students should be encouraged to adjust to the Canadian culture, including mealtime practices, please also be aware of the following potential cultural food differences:

-- Olive oil is abundantly used in the Spanish cuisine; - Biggest meal is eaten at lunch; - Lunch is typically eaten between 2-3 pm, while dinner is eaten around 9-10 pm; - Spicy food is not typical and not easily tolerated; - Mealtime is a cherished activity to socialize and spend quality time with family; - Meals are not eaten on-the-go.
+- Olive oil is abundantly used in the Spanish cuisine; - Biggest meal is eaten at lunch; - Lunch is typically eaten between 2-3 pm, while dinner is eaten around 9-10 pm; - Spicy food is not typical and not easily tolerated; - Mealtime is a cherished activity to socialize and spend quality time with family;

+Meals are not eaten on-the-go.